blocked shower

 3. Use a Vinegar and Baking Soda Mix

 Combine half a cup of baking soda with half a cup of vinegar and pour it into the drain.
-Let it sit for a few hours or overnight.
-The fizzing action will break down organic matter.
+Let it sit for a few hours or overnight — the fizzing action breaks down organic matter.
 Flush the drain with hot water the next morning.

-Use an enzyme-based cleaner specifically designed for breaking down organic matter.
-Follow the product’s instructions and apply it directly to the affected drains.
-These cleaners are safe, eco-friendly, and highly effective.
+Use an enzyme-based cleaner specifically designed for breaking down organic matter in drains.
+Follow the product’s instructions and apply it directly to the affected drain.
+These are safe, eco-friendly, and more effective than standard drain cleaners for this type of problem.

 5. Set Up a DIY Fly Trap

-Create a simple trap using a bowl filled with equal parts vinegar, sugar, and water.
-Add a few drops of dish soap to reduce surface tension.
-Place the bowl near the affected drain to attract and capture adult flies.
+While you’re treating the drain, set a simple trap to catch adult flies: a bowl filled with equal parts vinegar, sugar, and water with a few drops of dish soap.
+Place it near the drain to attract and capture the adults while you deal with the source.

 6. Repeat the Process